 We'll be honest, crystal oscillators aren't the easiest topic to understand.
 That's mostly because there's a wide variety of crystal oscillator types that do different things, in different ways, for different purposes.
-This is largely due to the almost endless application uses.
-From satellite communications in space, to military & defense, to telecom and more... there's so many different needs for crystal oscillators.
+This is largely due to their almost endless applications.
+From satellite communications in space, to military & defense, to telecom and more... there are so many different needs for crystal oscillators.

-In this post we'll cover the most common types of crystal oscillator which include
+In this post, we'll cover the most common types of crystal oscillators, which include:

 - Oven controlled crystal oscillators (OCXO)

 - And some other key types within these categories

 I know it sounds like a lot to cover, but don't worry!
 We're about to make things a whole lot easier for you.
 By the end of this post, you'll learn the basic uses, advantages, and limitations of each crystal oscillator type.

 Typical Temperature Stability: ±1 x 10-7 to ±1 x 10-9

 Typical aging rate: ±2 x 10-7/year to ±2 x 10-8/year

 Typical Power Consumption: 1.5 Watts to 2.0 Watts in a steady state condition (at +25°C ambient temperature)

 An oven controlled crystal oscillator (OCXO) is a crystal oscillator that is temperature controlled by a mini internal oven.
 This type of oscillator has a temperature controlling circuit to maintain a consistent temperature of the crystal and other key components.